Historically, Roatan was a safe harbor for pirates. It’s rumored that, to this day, there is still hidden treasure buried on and around the island.

 We made friends with a lady from The States who had been living on Roatan for 10 years and ran a used book store.

-We frequented the small food stand in front of our hotel where we got breakfast each morning.
+Each morning found us visiting the restaurant in front of our hotel, where we ate the best breakfast baleadas!
 The two ladies who ran the food stand always had their children there with them and we had fun entertaining these little ones.

 We spent a morning on the beach with a couple from The Sates who were spending their retirement sailing around the Caribbean, going from one island to the next, wherever the wind blew them.